English name: Copperhead Rat Snake (aka “Radiated Rat Snake”, “Copperhead Racer”, “Copperhead Trinket Snake”)

 Monocled Cobra lacks the striping on the front half o the body and lacks the markings around the eye.

-Place in the ecosystem: The Copperhead Racer feeds on rats and mice and helps control Bangkok’s rodent populations.
+Place in the ecosystem: The Copperhead Rat Snake feeds on rats and mice and helps control Bangkok’s rodent populations.
 It also eats birds, lizards, and frogs.
-Juveniles of the species provide food for larger snakes and birds of prey.
+Juveniles of the species provide food for larger snakes, monitors, and birds of prey.

 Danger to humans: This snake is aggressive when threatened and is large enough to inflict some damage with its bite.
 A recent study has found that it produces some venom, quite similar to the venom of cobras.
 However, it only produces a small amount of venom and does not have venom-injecting fangs, so effects in humans are limited to redness and mild swelling at worst.